 The NEI and others are conducting long-term, controlled clinical trials comparing Lucentis® to Avastin® in the treatment of wet AMD.
 One-year data from the Comparison of Age-Related Macular Degeneration Treatments Trial (CATT), were reported in April 2011 and indicated that Avastin® dosed monthly was non-inferior to Lucentis® dosed monthly in the primary efficacy endpoint of mean visual acuity gain at 52 weeks.
-Even if our BLA for VEGF Trap-Eye for the treatment of wet AMD which was filed in February 2011 is approved, it may be difficult for VEGF Trap-Eye in this or other eye indications for which it may be approved to compete against Lucentis®, because doctors and patients have had significant experience using this medicine.
-Moreover, the recently reported results of the CATT study, combined with the relatively low cost of Avastin® in treating patients with wet AMD, may well exacerbate the competitive challenge which VEGF Trap-Eye will face in this or other eye indications for which it may be approved.
-In addition, while we believe that ZALTRAPTM would not be well tolerated if administered directly to the eye, if ZALTRAPTM is approved for the treatment of certain cancers, there is a risk that third parties will attempt to repackage ZALTRAPTM for use and sale for the treatment of wet AMD and other diseases of the eye, which would present a potential low-cost competitive threat to VEGF Trap-Eye if it is ever approved for wet AMD or other eye indications.
+Even if our BLA for EYLEATM for the treatment of wet AMD is approved, it may be difficult for EYLEATM in this or other eye indications for which it may be approved to compete against Lucentis® and Avastin® because doctors and patients have had significant experience using these medicines.
+Moreover, the recently reported results of the CATT study, combined with the relatively low cost of Avastin® in treating patients with wet AMD, may well exacerbate the competitive challenge which EYLEATM will face in this or other eye indications for which it may be approved.
+In addition, while we believe that ZALTRAPTM would not be well tolerated if administered directly to the eye, if ZALTRAPTM is approved for the treatment of certain cancers, there is a risk that third parties will attempt to repackage ZALTRAPTM for use and sale for the treatment of wet AMD and other diseases of the eye, which would present a potential low-cost competitive threat to EYLEATM if it is approved for wet AMD or other eye indications.

-The availability of highly effective FDA approved TNF-antagonists such as Enbrel®, Remicade®, Humira® (adalimumab), a registered trademark of Abbott Laboratories, Simponi® (golimumab), a registered trademark of Centocor, the IL-1 receptor antagonist Kineret®, Ilaris®, and other marketed therapies makes it more difficult to successfully develop and commercialize ARCALYST® in other indications, and this is one of the reasons we discontinued the development of ARCALYST® in adult rheumatoid arthritis.
+The availability of highly effective FDA approved TNF-antagonists such as Enbrel®, Remicade®, Humira® (adalimumab), a registered trademark of Abbott Laboratories, Simponi® (golimumab), a registered trademark of Centocor, the IL-1 receptor antagonist Kineret®, Ilaris® (canakinumab), and other marketed therapies makes it more difficult to successfully develop and commercialize ARCALYST® in indications other than CAPS, and this is one of the reasons we discontinued the development of ARCALYST® in adult rheumatoid arthritis.
 In addition, even if ARCALYST® is ever approved for sale in indications where TNF-antagonists are approved, it will be difficult for our drug to compete against these FDA approved TNF-antagonists because doctors and patients have had significant experience using these effective medicines.
 Moreover, in such indications these approved therapeutics may offer competitive advantages over ARCALYST®, such as requiring fewer injections.

 There are both small molecules and antibodies in development by other companies that are designed to block the synthesis of IL-1 or inhibit the signaling of IL-1.
 For example, Eli Lilly, Xoma Ltd. (in collaboration with Servier), and Novartis are each developing antibodies to IL-1 and both Amgen and MedImmune are developing antibodies to the IL-1 receptor.
-In 2009, Novartis received regulatory approval in the U.S. and Europe for canakinumab, a fully human anti-interleukin-IL18 antibody, for the treatment of CAPS.
-Canakinumab is also in development for aherosclerosis and a number of other inflammatory diseases.
+In 2009, Novartis received regulatory approval in the U.S. and Europe for Ilaris®, a fully human anti-interleukin-IL1ß antibody, for the treatment of CAPS.
+Ilaris® is also in development for atherosclerosis and a number of other inflammatory diseases.
 Novartis' IL-1 antibody and these other drug candidates could offer competitive advantages over ARCALYST®.
-For example, canakinumab is dosed once every eight weeks compared to the once-weekly design regimen for ARCALYST® for example, canakinumab is dosed once every eight weeks compared to the once-weekly development of these competing molecules could adversely affect sales of ARCALYST® for CAPS and delay or impair our ability to commercialize ARCALYST® for indications other than CAPS.
+For example, Ilaris® is dosed once every eight weeks compared to the once-weekly dosing regimen for ARCALYST®.
+The successful development and/or commercialization of these competing molecules could adversely affect sales of ARCALYST® for indications other than CAPS.